Purchase Likelihood — how likely is the purchase?

 Narrative Accuracy — is AI describing you right?

-Narrative Accuracy is a 0–100% score for how well the AI’s description of your product matches the story you intend.- A high score means AI mentions the things that matter about your product, and gets them right.
+Narrative Accuracy is your brand signal: a 0–100 score for how well the AI’s description of your product matches the story you intend.- A high score means AI mentions the things that matter about your product, and gets them right.

 - A low score means AI is telling shoppers the wrong story — leaving out your key selling points, getting a detail wrong, or crediting one of your strengths to a competitor.